 Czech name: Chrám Matky Boží před Týnem

-Visible in any weather from any point of Prague, dressed in the rays of the sun in Golden decorations, the Church in Prague of the Virgin Mary dates back up to seven centuries.
+Visible in any weather from any point of Prague, dressed in the rays of the sun in Golden decorations, the church of our lady before Tyn, Prague dates back up to seven centuries.
 It is a functioning Church, which was constructed by Peter Parler, the legendary architect, and sculptor from Germany.
+The locals fondly refer to it as Chrám Matky Boží před Týnem, which simply translates to The church of our lady before Tyn in English.
 The style of the construction is Gothic and has a few Baroque components.
 This Prague sightseeing is an outstanding building of the Czech capital, with mounting towers over the Old Town (Staré město) and square buildings’ bright roofs.
 The Church’s spires, rising above the cozy Prague streets of the Old City, serve as a background for the most atmospheric photos of the Czech capital.

 Address: Staroměstské náměstí (Lesser Town Square), 110 00, Staré Město